awsdocs/amazon-lumberyard-user-guide/doc_source/sample-project-multiplayer-enhanced.md

 ## Game Controls<a name="sample-project-multiplayer-enhanced-controls"></a>

-The following tables list command controls for keyboards and Xbox controllers\.
+The following tables list controls for keyboards, controllers, and touch interfaces\.

 **Keyboard**